Dídac Lee: Dídac Lee and FC Barcelona

 Lee is a former board member of FC Barcelona, he served on the board for 10 years from 2010 to 2020.
 Since 2018, he was head of Digital, an internationally recognized reference in its field, with 370 million followers in social media and more than 100M Euros in turnover.
-Among Lee´s achievements at FCB, one of the biggest is the leading of the digitalization of the Club; his legacy is applauded by many.
+Among Lee's achievements at FCB, one of the biggest is the leading of the digitalization of the club; his legacy is applauded by many.

 Over the years, Didac has been nationally and internationally recognized by the press as one of the most knowledgeable expert in the Digital Sports sector.
-During his time at FCB, he was the official spokesman of the FC Barcelona Digital Area and he was regularly interviewed by the main sports media worldwide:
+During his time at FCB, he was the official spokesman of the FC Barcelona Digital Area.